RSX / RSXJ Liquidation FAQ

 What does liquidation mean?

-There are two types of assets in the Funds: cash and illiquid securities (liquid securities have been sold for cash pursuant to the plan of liquidation).
+There are currently two types of assets in the Funds: cash and illiquid securities (liquid securities have been sold for cash pursuant to the plan of liquidation).
+Click here to see an up-to-date list of portfolio holdings for RSX.
+Click here to see an up-to-date list of portfolio holdings for RSXJ.

 Cash.
 Cash has been estimated and reserved in an amount to allow the Funds to continue to operate through their final termination according to the plan of liquidation.
-Excess cash is being distributed through the initial liquidating distribution.
-It is possible that the liquidation period could extend well beyond December 31, 2023.
-The cash reserve amount accounts for the possibility of a multiple year extension.
+Excess cash has been distributed through the liquidating distributions.
+The cash reserve amount accounts for the possibility an extended liquidation period.

 Illiquid Securities.
 VanEck continues to manage all funds as a fiduciary, and we believe the plan of liquidation has been designed to provide shareholders the potential to realize future value of the underlying Russian investments, if market conditions change in the future.
-Again, it is possible that the liquidation period could extend well beyond December 31, 2023, which would allow shareholders to realize potential future value if these developments should occur.
+It is possible that the liquidation period may continue for an extended period of time .
 However, there can be no assurance that will occur or that any value will materialize.

-Why are the Russian stocks in the portfolio valued at zero even though they are trading in the local market?
+Why are the Russian stocks in the portfolio fair valued even though they are trading in the local market?

 Can I sell my shares?